orestesgaolin/site-www/src/tools/non-promotion-reasons.md

-To the compiler, non-final fields could, in principle, be modified any time between the time they’re tested and the time they’re used.
+To the compiler, non-final fields could, in principle, be modified any time between the time they're tested and the time they're used.
 So it's not safe for the compiler to promote a non-final nullable type to a non-nullable type.